rsgalloway/utter/README.rst

 Running the app using Flask ::

     $ git checkout web
-    $ sudo python web/main.py
+    $ python web/main.py

-will run the app at http://localhost on port 80.
+will run the app at http://localhost on port 5000.

 To deploy on heroku ::